wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Instructions
 ##### Pre-Install
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
-* [Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1): Also, here is if you try to use an [adapter](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to install the native card used on macbook.
+* [Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1): Also, here is if you try to use an [BCM943602CS Adapter](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to install the native card used on Macbook Pro.
 * [Driver for BRCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1): For windows drivers, here it is to get DW1830 working.
 * [Driver for Asus USB-AC53](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/Softwares/ASUS_USB-AC53-Nano/Realtek-A1600_Comfast%20810-ASUS_AC53.zip): If you are using a ASUS usb wifi adapter, also make sure to download this.
 * These cards are not natively supported by Microsoft so download it before you swap out your wireless card.